 Daniel Kahneman and Amos Tversky have engaged in several bias studies.
 When an investor who wants to raise cash is holding two stocks, one with a paper gain and the other with a paper loss, what will he or she do?

 According to Kahneman and Tversky, this bias will cause the investor to sell the paper gain before the paper loss.
 Acknowledging the loss is more painful, but there may be benefits we are overlooking.
 Remember that the loss coming from the weaker investment may provide some tax loss benefits.

 We feel the pain of losing money more than the pleasure of making money.
 By selling paper losses, we are converting an unrealized loss into a realized loss.
 That is, it’s a real loss.

 I can recall the day (March 10, 2000) I loaded up on dotcom stocks, the peak, or the dotcom bubble for the NASDAQ Composite stock market index at $5,048.22.
 However, on March 13th I paid for several companies’ shares that by March 16th no longer existed.
 My husband brought the check over to our broker.
 She had a good laugh that morning on my poor timing as many dotcoms rapidly collapsed in value.

 “I never allow myself to hold an opinion on anything that I don’t know the other side’s argument better than they do.”
 Charlie Munger

 I sometimes see this bias when my students play the stock market game.
 For example, as a favored stock name drops, they look to support why it is down.
 I will see only one part of their argument presented.
 Yet, the opposite point of view also has merit.
-Looking at both sides allows them to consider that it may only be a short term blip and a possible buying opportunity.
-We are conditioned by social media, which often reinforces one side of a debate.
+Looking at both sides allows them to consider that it may only be a short-term blip and a possible buying opportunity.
+Social media reinforces one side of a debate.
 That tendency is pervasive and used to protect our egos from thinking that may prove us wrong.